-:”Forbidden unto you are your mothers, and your daughters, and your sisters, and your father’s sisters, and your mother’s sisters…” (Holy Qur’an 4:23).
+“Forbidden unto you are your mothers, and your daughters, and your sisters, and your father’s sisters, and your mother’s sisters…” (Qur’an 4:23).

-This article is to discuss the very controversial opinion held by Imam Al Shafi’i that says that if you had a daughter born out of wedlock (marriage) that you could marry her and have sexual relations with her!
+This article is to discuss the very controversial opinion held by Imam Al Shafi’i (May Allah have mercy on him) that says that if you had a daughter born out of wedlock (marriage) that you could marry her and have sexual relations with her!

 Here is a short article that gathered quite a bit of attention of the subject.

-Now the issue with this article is that neither side really furnishes evidences for the claims that are made.
-One side claims that Imam Shafi’i held this opinion and the other side claims that it is a blatant misrepresentation of his view point.
+Now the issue with this article is that neither side really furnishes evidence for the claims that are made.
+One side claims that Imam Shafi’i held this opinion and the other side claims that it is a blatant misrepresentation of his viewpoint.

 I’ll quote the whole of the response here: